-The Center's investment in capital assets for its governmental and business type activities as of June 30, 2019 amounted to \$91,210 (net of accumulated depreciation).
+The Center's investment in capital assets for its governmental and business type activities amounted to \$96,943 and \$91,210 (net of accumulated depreciation) as of June 30, 2020 and 2019 respectively.
 This investment in capital assets includes leasehold improvements, furniture, equipment, and vehicles.
-The total decrease in the Center's investment in capital assets for the current fiscal year was 1 percent.
-Major capital asset increases during the current fiscal year included kitchen equipment and lift chairs.
+The total increase in the Center's investment in capital assets for the current fiscal year was 1 percent.
+Major capital asset increases during the current fiscal year included a new awning and a new air conditioning unit.